 St. Ignatius Chesterton Academy upperclassmen have the opportunity for a pilgrimage to Rome and Assisi, Italy.
-This school year, they will be making their pilgrimage in March 2023.
+St. Ignatius upperclassmen most recently made this pilgrimage in March 2023.
 They encounter relics from the saints and see in real life the wonders of the ancient churches in the Eternal City.

 St. Ignatius Chesterton Academy students annually join hundreds of thousands of peaceful protesters in Washington, D.C. for the National March for Life.

 St. Ignatius is blessed to be directly supported by the faith community of Kaukauna Catholic Parishes.
 Its two pastors, Fr.
-Don Everts and Fr.
-Kris Mekala, preside over school Masses, hear confessions, and share the love of Jesus Christ with our school community.
+Luke Ferris and Fr.
+Ben Pribbenow, preside over school Masses, hear confessions, and share the love of Jesus Christ with our school community.